RasaHQ/rasa/docs/core/responses.rst

-:desc: Read how to define assistant responses or use a service to generate the
+:desc: Read how to define assistant responses or use a service to generate the a
        responses using Rasa as an open source chat assistant platform.

 .. _responses:

-Responses
+Responses a
 =========

 .. edit-link::

-If you want your assistant to respond to user messages, you need to manage these responses.
-In the training data for your bot, your stories, you specify the actions your bot should execute.
-These actions can use responses to send messages back to the user.
+If you want your assistant to respond to user messages, you need to manage a these responses.
+In the training data for your bot, your stories, you specify the actions your bot a should execute.
+These actions a can use responses to send messages back to the user.

 There are three ways to manage these responses: